The planning exemptions introduced in clause 52.07 and clause 52.10 support the Bunyip community impacted by the March 2019 bushfires.

 You may need a planning permit to rebuild your home.
 The requirements for building permits, consents and other approvals may still apply.
 Your council can help you with the relevant requirements and exemptions and what needs to be provided when applying for a permit.

-Information about general assistance is on the Bushfire Recovery Victoria website
+Information about general assistance is on the Emergency Recovery Victoria page.

 Building considerations and resources

-Information about post-bushfire hazards, safety considerations and temporary accommodation is available from Victorian Building Authority bushfire protection
+Information about post-bushfire hazards, safety considerations and temporary accommodation is available from the Building and Plumbing Commission.

 Building regulations and construction requirements continue to be applied to dwellings being rebuilt in a Bushfire Management Overlay.
 These ensure that the building permit process provides for measures including dedicated on-site water supply for fire-fighting purposes, and all-weather access for emergency vehicles.

-Information about rebuilding in areas affected by bushfire is available from the Victorian Building Authority
+Information about rebuilding in areas affected by bushfire is available from the Building and Plumbing Commission.

 Other relevant websites

-• Emergency Recovery Victoria is a new, permanent and dedicated Victorian Government agency working directly with local communities to listen, help and deliver what they need during recovery from emergencies.
+- Emergency Recovery Victoria is a dedicated Victorian Government agency working directly with local communities to listen, help and deliver what they need during recovery from emergencies.

-• Victorian Building Authority regulates building and plumbing practitioners and responds to general enquiries from the public about the building and plumbing industries to help them after emergencies.
+- Building and Plumbing Commission regulates building and plumbing practitioners and responds to general enquiries from the public about the building and plumbing industries to help them after emergencies.

 Previous bushfires provisions